- What Are Boundary Disputes?

 Can Property Lines Change Over Time?

-There are different ways to reset a boundary line, including the following.
+There are different ways to legally reset a boundary line when a dispute arises.
+Below are the most common methods used in Florida.

 Quitclaim Deed